 Schwartz played three years of collegiate hockey at DePaul University before playing professionally for five seasons.
 Following his playing career, the Deerfield, Ill., native earned his law degree from UIC John Marshall Law School.

-Justin Williams is in his third season as the Hurricanes’ special advisor to the general manager.
+Justin Williams is in his fourth season as the Hurricanes’ special advisor to the general manager.

 Williams retired from playing professionally on Oct.
 8, 2020.
 Selected by Philadelphia in the first round, 28th overall, of the 2000 NHL Draft, he recorded 797 points (320g, 477a) in 1,264 career NHL games with the Hurricanes, Flyers, Kings and Capitals.
 Williams was named to the 2007 NHL All-Star Game, and he is a three-time Stanley Cup Champion, winning titles with Carolina in 2006 and Los Angeles in 2012 and 2014.
 He is one of nine players in NHL history to score 100 or more goals and win the Stanley Cup with two different franchises.
 Williams also won the Conn Smythe Trophy in 2014, awarded to the most valuable player during the playoffs.